fabrezi/spring-bootcamp/README.md

 Currently, I am using `Java 21`.

 JDK is the complete tools needed to build and run a java program.
+This includes:

-This includes javac (compiler), java (interpreter), javadoc, jar, and jps.
+- javac (compiler),
+- java ( The launcher that runs compiled Java programs by invoking the JVM)
+- javadoc
+- jar
+- jps (Java Virtual Machine Process Status Tool: A tool to monitor active JVM processes).

 Each new java version includes updates, new features and performance improvements.